-This delicious and summery Vegan Peach Berry Pie is the perfect dessert.
-The goodness of three kinds of berries and peaches is encased in a golden, vegan crust.
+This delicious and summery Vegan Peach Berry Pie is the perfect vegan dessert.
+The goodness of three kinds of berries and peaches is encased in a golden vegan pie crust.
 A nut-free and soy-free recipe.

 I love baking up a pie for the Fourth because I can make it in advance, and there's never a better time to bake a vegan Peach Berry Pie than when the markets are overflowing with berries of all colors and ripe, juicy peaches.